 Cortisol and glucocorticoids are important mediators between menstruation, ovulation, and fertility.
-Research shows that high levels of these hormones can result in preterm labour and miscarriage (7).
-Increased cortisol levels suppress reproductive hormones, namely oestrogen and progesterone, inadvertently telling the body it’s too stressed to be pregnant (8).
-Fluctuation of these hormones may cause painful menstruation (dysmenorrhoea), spotting or the absence of menstruation all together.
+Research shows that high levels of these hormones can result in preterm labour and potentially miscarriage (7).
+Increased cortisol levels suppress reproductive hormones, namely estrogen and progesterone, inadvertently telling the body it’s too stressed to be pregnant (8).
+Fluctuation of these hormones may cause painful menstruation (dysmenorrhoea), spotting, or the absence of menstruation altogether.

-Increased cortisol levels suppress reproductive hormones, namely oestrogen and progesterone, inadvertently telling the body it’s too stressed to be pregnant.
+Increased cortisol levels suppress reproductive hormones, namely estrogen and progesterone, inadvertently telling the body it’s too stressed to be pregnant.

 Short and long term effects of stressful situations